 If you forget your login information, click “I forgot my User Name or Password” on the Synchrony Bank login page.
 Then, just follow the prompts to reset or retrieve your username or password.

-You can check your credit card balance online, via mobile app, or by phone.
+You can check your credit card balance online, via mobile app, or over the phone.
 The easiest ways to check your credit card balance are online and through the credit card company’s mobile app.
 Either of these methods will let you see the most up-to-date credit card balance when you check.
-Most major card issuers have mobile apps, which makes checking your balance a matter of pulling out your phone.… read full answer
+Most … read full answermajor card issuers have mobile apps, which makes checking your balance a matter of pulling out your phone.

 To activate a credit card, call the number on the back of the card or go to the website listed on the activation sticker attached to the card.
 Credit card activation typically requires the credit card number, the security code (CVV), or both.